Back to All Articles

 Do Sulfates Like SLS Cause Canker Sores?

-As for why this harmful surfactant causes these painful sores, experts believe that SLS irritates the soft and super-sensitive tissue inside your mouth and gums, removing protective layers and making them much more susceptible to canker sores.
+As for why this harmful surfactant causes painful sores, experts believe that SLS irritates the soft and super-sensitive tissue inside your mouth and gums, removing protective layers and making them much more susceptible to canker sores.

 Remember, a susceptible mouth is a vulnerable mouth, and bacteria love to cling onto teeth in vulnerable mouths, which can open Pandora’s box to a plethora of health issues.